Drone Laws in Hong Kong

 - If flying for commercial purposes and / or if flying a drone that weighs more than 7 kilograms (15.4 pounds), you must submit an application to the HKCAD.
 If flying a drone that weighs less than 7 kilograms (15.4 pounds) for recreational purposes, no application is required.

-- If flying for commercial purposes, the drone pilot must maintain records of each flight pursuant to the permission granted and makes such records available to HKCAD on request.
+- If flying for commercial purposes, the drone pilot must maintain records of each flight pursuant to the permission granted and make such records available to HKCAD on request.

 - If flying for commercial purposes, the UAS operator is required to maintain and submit an operations manual covering the procedures to be followed for UAS operations.
 This document is a key requirement to enable HKCAD to accurately assess the application and the safety case before deciding whether to grant a permission.